-UUCEF reports required types of financial instruments in accordance with the fair value standards of accounting.
+UUCEF follows fair value standards of accounting with respect to its investments.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 These standards require an entity to maximize the use of observable inputs (such as quoted market prices in active markets) and minimize the use of unobservable inputs (such as appraisals or other valuation techniques) to determine fair value.
 The fair value standards also provide for a practical expedient of fair value allowing for the use of net asset value per share ("NAV") when certain requirements are met.

-The fair value standards require that for each item carried at fair value that such be disclosed in accordance with the valuation methods used which fall into three categories (but for those items valued at NAV) as follows:
+The fair value standards require that for each item carried at fair value that such be disclosed in accordance with the valuation methods used following a categorization system based on the approach to determination of fair values as follows:

-Level 1 - Inputs are quoted prices in active markets for identical assets or liabilities that UUCEF has the ability to access at measurement date.

-Level 2 - inputs other than quoted prices included in Level I that are either directly or indirectly observable.

-Level 3 - inputs are derived from valuation methodologies, including pricing models, discounted cash flow models and similar techniques, and are not based on market, exchange, dealer, or broker-traded transactions.
+- Level 1 inputs are quoted prices in active markets for identical assets or liabilities that UUCEF has the ability to access at measurement date. - Level 2 inputs other than quoted prices in active markets that are either directly or indirectly observable. - Level 3 inputs are derived from valuation methodologies, including pricing models, discounted cash flow models and similar techniques, and are not based on market, exchange, dealer, or broker-traded transactions.
 In addition, Level 3 valuations incorporate assumptions and projections that are not observable in the market and significant professional judgment is required in determining the fair value assigned to such assets or liabilities.